n8foo/geometric_primitives/README.md

 # geometric_primitives
 A collection of geometric primitive shapes for educational use.
-Created in [OpenSCAD](http://openscad.org) in maybe 10 minutes.
+Created in [OpenSCAD](http://openscad.org).
 Equations for the [equilateral prism](https://rechneronline.de/pi/equilateral-triangle.php) here. :-)

 * sphere
 * cone